Estimated Reading Time: 11 minutes

 MHA is a Christian charity that provides care, accommodation and support services for over 18,000 elderly people throughout Britain.
 MHA operate several retirement living communities, including retirement villages, apartments and other housing options.

 Retirement Villages can be found in the home counties, the southwest and the east of England, with 16 villages in total.
-The majority of properties are independent living only, but a handful of sites also offer residential care, nursing care and specialist dementia care provided by the care home group HC-One.
+The majority of properties are independent living only, but a handful of sites also offer residential care, nursing care and specialist dementia care provided by HC-One - one of the country's largest care home groups.

 Finally, Richmond Villages offer luxury homes in 10 retirement villages for those aged over 55.
 Some of their sought after facilities include spas, swimming pools, gyms, hairdressing salons, beauty therapy and on-site restaurants.
 On the care side, they provide care-at-home services, residential care homes and specialist dementia care.

 A care home is a residential home for (mostly) elderly residents who require regular help and care with everyday activities like getting dressed, feeding and other forms of personal maintenance.
 This lack of independence means that care homes provide round the clock care to their residents.
+With that said, many care homes still aim to promote independence for residents.
 These tend to be smaller in size than retirement villages, with fees covering any care-related expenses, along with food and accommodation.

 Sheltered housing also aims to help the elderly maintain an independent lifestyle while providing access to support if required.
 This differs from a retirement village as it usually comes in the form of a block of flats that’s been specifically built with retirees in mind.
 Extra facilities like cafes, health clubs and large communal rooms are usually still on offer as well.